DallanQ/castles_of_burgundy/Manual.md

 The game includes 26 different yellow tiles.
 Many have effects that take place immediately after placement, in that they change certain rules.
 Others only come into play during final scoring.

-1) The player who adds this tile to his estate may ignore the rule that only one building of each type is allowed in each city.
+1. The player who adds this tile to his estate may ignore the rule that only one building of each type is allowed in each city.
 He may thus add as many build- ings as he likes, _without restriction_, to his cities.

    > a yellow hexagon shape containing two tile with the number 1

-2) The player who adds this tile to his estate receives one worker tile from the general supply in addition to the usual Silverling for each of his mines at the end of each phase.
+2. The player who adds this tile to his estate receives one worker tile from the general supply in addition to the usual Silverling for each of his mines at the end of each phase.

    > a yellow hexagon shape containing one worker tile, one silverling directly under the worker all to the right, and one goods tile to the left with the number 2 and the symbol A-E

-3) The player who adds this tile to his estate receives 2 Silverlings from the general supply instead of 1 each time he sells goods (either via dice action or by adding a warehouse to his estate).
+3. The player who adds this tile to his estate receives 2 Silverlings from the general supply instead of 1 each time he sells goods (either via dice action or by adding a warehouse to his estate).

    > a yellow hexagon shape with a tile to the left, and two silverlings to the right, and the number 3

-4) The player who adds this tile to his estate receives one worker tile from the general supply in addition to the usual Silverling each time he sells goods (either via dice action or by adding a warehouse to his estate).
+4. The player who adds this tile to his estate receives one worker tile from the general supply in addition to the usual Silverling each time he sells goods (either via dice action or by adding a warehouse to his estate).

    > a yellow hexagon shape containing one worker tile, one silverling directly under the worker all to the right, and one goods tile to the left with the number 4

-5) The player who adds this tile to his estate may, when adding a ship to his estate, choose to take goods tiles not from one but from two _neighbouring_ goods spaces and add them to his goods storage.
+5. The player who adds this tile to his estate may, when adding a ship to his estate, choose to take goods tiles not from one but from two _neighbouring_ goods spaces and add them to his goods storage.

    > a yellow hexagon shape containing one ship image to the left, and one goods tile to the right with the number 5

-6) The player who adds this tile to his estate may buy not only from the central black depot but also from the _other_ six depots (i.e. from all seven).
+6. The player who adds this tile to his estate may buy not only from the central black depot but also from the _other_ six depots (i.e. from all seven).
 That player may still only make one purchase per turn.

    > a yellow hexagon shape containing two silverlings tiles to the left, and four other tiles to the right with the number 6

-7) The player who adds this tile to his estate receives 1 victory point more for each animal tile (i.e. not for each individual animal!) that scores points when a new animal tile is added. <br>
+7. The player who adds this tile to his estate receives 1 victory point more for each animal tile (i.e. not for each individual animal!) that scores points when a new animal tile is added.

    _Example: Benno adds a 3 sheep tile to a pasture that already has a 4 sheep tile.
 He scores (3+1) + (4+1) = 9 victory points.
 Should he later add a 2 pig tile to this pasture, then it would score 3 victory points._

-8) The player who adds this tile to his estate may adjust a die result by up to +/- 2 per worker tile that he pays. <br>
+8) The player who adds this tile to his estate may adjust a die result by up to +/- 2 per worker tile that he pays.

     _Example: To make a 3 out of a 6, Carla would now only need 2 worker tiles._